 - Say things like “This is how we do things in this country.”

 It’s important to be aware of state laws on this issue, also.
-For example, it is illegal for landlords in California to ask for US-issued identification documents or Social Security numbers.
+For example, it is illegal for landlords in California to ask for US-issued identification documents or proof of your immigration status.
 They must accept foreign-issued identification if it is provided.
 California landlords must also translate the lease into whatever language was used to verbally negotiate the lease.

 Anti-discrimination laws protect both the practice and non-practice of religion, so they apply equally to devout religious people and atheists.
 The law also protects uncommon or controversial religions, like Satanism.

 Many people don’t realize this, but it also protects people who are simply perceived as a certain religion, such as Muslim.
 If the landlord discriminates you because they think you belong to a certain religion, it doesn’t matter if you actually are or aren’t part of that religion.
 You are still protected under the law.